AavashGyawali/CNN-greed-and-fear-index-Scrapper/README.md

 - See the `LICENSE` file in the repository root for the full license text.
 - You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, subject to the terms of the MIT License.
-- Although the project was created with the help of AI tools, you (the repository owner) hold the copyright to the resulting code and configuration, and you are offering it under the MIT terms.

 ---